 Sand Cay Diving – Michealmas and Upolu Cays

-Cairns diving day tours visit Michaelmas and Upolu Cays, offering a combination of open water diving and lagoon-style diving.
+Cairns sand cay day diving tours visit Michaelmas and Upolu Cays, offering a combination of open water diving and lagoon-style diving.
 Several operators provide these tours, allowing you to choose between motor / sail boats and comfortable cruisers.
 These tours offer excellent diving conditions, suitable for beginners through to experienced divers.

 The Michaelmas and Upolu Cays National Park is 41km north-east of Cairns and travel time is anywhere from 90-minutes to 2-hours.
 These sites are generally not affected by coastal conditions and visibility is variable pending weather and time of day, but is usually anywhere from 10 – 20m.